fschwahn/spree_payment_charge/README.md

 SpreePaymentCharge
 ==================

-Adds support for charges for payment methods.
+Adds support for charging for payment methods.

 Installation
 ------------
-Important: You need to have a confirmation step, otherwise this extension does not work!
+Important: You need to have a confirmation step in your checkout process, otherwise this extension does not work!

 License